 If you’re a search engine marketer, the idea of creating a list of perfect keywords might feel as impossible as adding more hours into the day.
 Based on ever-changing Google algorithms and the demands of online consumers, how could SEMs ever think there could be a perfect list?
 Each time you think you finally have the secret formula something changes.
 Whether that’s an algorithm, an in-house product addition or maybe the newest initiative from someone in the c-level suite who wonders why they aren’t seeing the expected ROI.

-While we can’t promise the quick fix, Rank Fuse Interactive can offer a few tips about how to make your keywords more effective for your search engine marketing initiatives.
+While we can’t promise the quick fix, Rank Fuse Digital Marketing can offer a few tips about how to make your keywords more effective for your search engine marketing initiatives.

 Plan for Geolocation Deviations

 It’s well known that our smartphones have the ability to track us at every twist and turn so it’s reasonable to also assume that keywords should be just as flexible.
 If you have a business involving geo-variance, and we’re guessing that you do, make sure to plan for geographic variability in your keywords, even if that variance is a nearby suburb or it’s the nickname of an area.
 Any time that you can connect ranking to a specific location you’ll be able to find the most valuable locations for that keyword and make them even more useful.
 Also, any time that Google+ Local shows up in the SERPs, expect to find additional variability.